-A.2 Table A.1 below sets out a summary of the comments received and the SA team's response to these comments.
+A.3 The section below sets out a summary of the Scoping comments received and the SA team's response to these comments.
+The following section sets out the SA-related consultation comments received at the Preferred Options stage and a response to each.

-Table A.1: Consultation responses summary table for the SA Scoping Report
+Consultation responses summary table for the SA Scoping Report